kanduvisla/blipr/TEST_REPORT.md

 - Missing option to set BPM
 - Shift2 hides all steps, this is undesired because it's not helping when choosing the proper channel for editing.
 - Shift1+Shift2+Note to directly edit a single note
+- Paste does not highlight selected step / empty step is not highlighted
+- Paste only pastes one step (the last?)
+- Pattern change does not trigger a PC
+- When configuring midi device, configuration is not directly applied, restart of the program is required.
+The current device is unassigned, but a new device is not assigned
+- Copy / pasting: single paste pastes all notes, while this should only happen after copy twice